paulstraw/bbn-code-of-conduct/README.md

 Booster's Big Neighborhood is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all Booster's Big Neighborhood-sponsored spaces, including our Discord community, open-source projects, and other spaces that Booster's Big Neighborhood hosts, both online and off.
+This code of conduct applies to all Booster's Big Neighborhood-hosted spaces, including the Booster's Big Neighborhood game, Discord community, open-source projects, and other spaces that Booster's Big Neighborhood hosts, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Booster's Big Neighborhood community leaders.

-Some Booster's Big Neighborhood-sponsored spaces may have additional rules in place, which will be made clearly available to participants.
+Some Booster's Big Neighborhood-hosted spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 ## Definitions